sciZer0/newdiscoveries/README.md

 #### THE 1st SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE

-This mistake is called "sufficient" because even this one alone destroys the entire concept of modern/official science of understanding the Universe.
+This mistake is called "sufficient" because even this mistake alone destroys the entire concept of modern/official science of understanding the Universe.

 The mistake is based on the fact that modern/official science fails to even understand what is THE REAL REASON that a free-falling object during every second is moving the distance different in size.